 2100 Bridgeway, Sausalito, CA 94965 Phone: 415-332-3871

-Insiders Tip on Finding the Bay Model: Although the address for the Bay Model Visitors Center is on Bridgeway, the building itself is actually located off of Marinship Way, which splits off of Bridgeway and runs down a small hill to the building.
+Insiders Tip: Although the address for the Bay Model Visitors Center is on Bridgeway, the building itself is actually located on Marinship Way, which splits off of Bridgeway and runs down a small hill to the building.
 The satellite photo below shows the huge complex (including the new solar panels on the roof!), and the map shows how Bridgeway and Marinship Way intersect.
-Once you've turned onto Marinship Way signs will lead you to parking for the Bay Model Visitor Center.
+Once you're on Marinship Way signs will lead you to the parking lot for the Bay Model.

 Great Rainy Day Spot to Visit with Kids!